 - Fry the wedges till they turn golden brown and set them aside.

 - In a pressure cooker, take some vegetable oil and fry chopped onion.

-- Once the onion gets a golden color on its edges add paste of tomatoes (you can also use tomato puree), salt, red chili powder, turmeric powder and garam masala.
+- Once the onion gets a golden colour on its edges add paste of tomatoes (you can also use tomato puree), salt, red chilli powder, turmeric powder and garam masala.